When Fake Science Causes Real Harm

 Exxon Admits It

-In June 2020, a senior director at Exxon’s government affairs team was caught on tape revealing how he and his team aggressively fight science itself in order to, “[look] out for [their] shareholders.”
+In June 2020, a senior director at ExxonMobil’s government affairs team was caught on tape revealing how he and his team aggressively fight science itself in order to, “[look] out for [their] shareholders.”

 Each year, the PR industry gets more and more lucrative.
-Worth nearly $64 billion in 2018, it is projected to peak over $93 billion by 2022, and it’s easy to see why.
+Valued at nearly $64 billion in 2018, it is projected to peak over $93 billion by 2022, and it’s easy to see why.
 A lot of planning and effort goes into changing as little as possible.

 But shills are easy to come by.
 Just look at this hit piece from 2019 on whether or not global warming is real.
-It’s full of lies and misinformation, but that's the thing: truth isn’t the point.
-So long as we, the people keep squabbling about what’s true, the companies funding these pawns can keep polluting the planet.
-They know which questions are the hardest to answer, and their legal teams pin critics to the wall over the smallest oversights.
+It’s full of lies and misinformation, but that's the issue: truth isn’t the point.
+So long as the rest of us keep squabbling about what’s true, these companies can keep polluting the planet.
+They know which questions are hardest to answer, and their legal teams adroitly pin critics to the wall over the smallest oversights.